Section 10530 – Aluminum Walkway Covers

 - The entire structure shall be installed straight, true, and plumb according to standard construction procedures.

-- Canopies shall be installed with positive and negative slope of 1/8″ per foot to allow water drainage from top of canopy to draining scuppers/downspouts and eliminate ponding.
+- Canopies shall be installed with positive and negative slope of 1/8″ per foot to allow water drainage from top of canopy to draining columns and eliminate ponding.

 - All joints, corners, and connections shall be tight and clean.

-- All exposed fasteners and galvanized members are to be painted to match the canopy color.
+- All exposed fasteners are to be painted to match the canopy color.

 - Decking is to be aligned and secured to aluminum frame structure.